 This particular cake is known as a sheet cake.
 It is lovingly called a Texas sheet cake, cuz well, everything is BIG in Texas!
 And this chocolate sheet cake keeps the legend going.

 Now I was raised in Houston, Texas and I never heard of the Texas Sheet Cake.
 Boy, was I missing out!
-I first found the original recipe in an old issue of Cook’s County while looking for a brownie recipe to serve 40 kindergartners, 2 teachers and a dozen moms.
+Over the years I came up with my own version.

-I have since modified the recipe to my liking and of course, my favorite ingredients.
 I love baking with yogurt, so this cake uses yogurt instead of the usual buttermilk or sour cream that you find in more traditional recipes.
-I also use extra virgin olive oil instead vegetable oil, because well, I’m passionate about olive oil!
+I also use extra virgin olive oil instead of butter, because well, I’m passionate about olive oil!

 A sheet cake is not a super thick cake.
 It is baked on, you guessed it, an 18″ x 13″ rimmed baking pan.
 Most of these pans are about 1/2-inch deep, so your cake is going to be thin.
 To insure that your guests don’t make up for cutting a big slice, this cake is very rich and gooey.